xkcococo/kexu.github.io/_posts/2023-1-13-Use-QIIME2-to-Preprocess-16S-Sequencing-Files.md

   --verbose
 ```

-Now we have our trimmed sequence data for next step denoising.
+Let's move on to the next step of denoising our trimmed sequence data.

 <br>
-**Step 3: Denoising trimmed sequence data with DADA2.**
+**Step 3: Sequence Denoising with DADA2.**

-Before perform sequence denoising, we need to use [QIIME 2 view](https://view.qiime2.org/) to visualize our trimmed sequence data, then decide our parameters for denoising.
-This tutorials
+Before we denoise our sequence data, we need to visualize it using the [QIIME 2 view](https://view.qiime2.org/).
+This allows us to determine the parameters for denoising.
+To do this, we will use the following command:

 ```
 qiime demux summarize \